Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

     svn checkout https://github.com/openhab/openhab/trunk/features/openhab-addons-external/src/main/resources/transform/

-:warning: These transformations can be readily extended by the user, for any use-cases that aren't covered by those pre-configured & shipped with the Binding.
+🔦  These transformations can be readily extended by the user, for any use-cases that aren't covered by those pre-configured & shipped with the Binding.

 [Back to Table of Contents](MiOS-Binding#configuration)

 ## Logger
-Especially during setup of the binding the log information can provide you valuable information.
-Therefore it is recommended to configure logging.
+During setup of the binding, log information can provide you valuable information.
+By default openHAB will log diagnostic information, from all installed bindings, into a single log file (`openhab.log`).

+Through _custom configuration_, as an advanced configuration, you can separate out where specific bindings log their diagnostic information.

+:warning: This is not required, but it can aid in setting up the MiOS Binding when things aren't working as expected.

 There are two configuration files to configure the log subsystem of openHAB:
  * `configurations/logback.xml`